 A schedule allows you to automatically trigger a workflow at a given time for one or more recipients.
 You can think of a schedule as a managed, recipient-timezone-aware cron job that Knock will run on your behalf.

-- Create a workflow that you wish to run repeatedly.
+- Create a workflow that you wish to run in the future.

-- Using the API, set a repeating schedule for one or more recipients for the workflow.
+- Using the API, set a repeating schedule or a non-recurring schedule for one or more recipients for the workflow.

 Knock will preemptively schedule workflow runs for the recipient(s) that you've provided, and execute those runs at the scheduled time.
-At the end of the workflow run, a future scheduled workflow will be enqueued based on the recipient's next schedule.
+At the end of the workflow run (and in case of using a recurring schedule), a future scheduled workflow will be enqueued based on the recipient's next schedule.

 |RecipientIdentifier||One or more recipient identifiers, or complete recipients to be upserted.|